Symplectic toric stratified spaces with isolated singularities: Introduction

-Karshon and Lerman's solution to this problem in the case of a symplectic toric manifold $(M,\omega,\mu)$ is to substitute for the moment map image the orbital moment map: the unique map $\bar{\mu}$ from the quotient of $M$ to the Lie algebra dual through which $\mu$ factors.
+Karshon and Lerman's solution to this problem in the case of a symplectic toric manifold $(M,\omega, \mu)$ is to substitute for the moment map image {\em the orbital moment map}: the unique map $\bar{\mu}$ from the quotient of $M$ to the Lie algebra dual through which $\mu$ factors.
 This extra information supplements the loss of connected fibers.
 As the quotient of $M$ by the torus action needn't be contractible, multiple isomorphism classes may be associated to each orbital moment map and these classes are quantified by cohomology classes of the quotient of $M$.
 Our classification will follow this approach.

 Fix $G$ a torus and let $\fg$ denote its Lie algebra.
-A {\em symplectic toric stratified space with isolated singularities} $(X,\omega,\mu:X\to\fg^*)$ is (roughly) defined as a symplectic toric manifold with isolated singularities whose deleted neighborhoods are modeled on symplectic toric cones.
-Here, $X$ is the full space, $\omega$ is a symplectic form on $\reg{X}$, the open, dense manifold in $X$, and $\mu$ is a continuous function such that $\mu|_{\reg{X}}$ is a moment map for the action of $G$ on $(\reg{X}, \omega)$.
+A {\em symplectic toric stratified space with isolated singularities} $(X,\omega, \mu:X\to \fg^*)$ is (roughly) defined as a symplectic toric manifold with isolated singularities whose deleted neighborhoods are modeled on symplectic toric cones (see Definition \ref{d:symptorstratspace}).
+Here, $X$ is the full space, $\omega$ is a symplectic form on $\reg{X}$ (the open, dense manifold that is the top stratum of $X$), and $\mu$ is a continuous function such that $\mu|_{\reg{X}}$ is a moment map for the action of $G$ on $(\reg{X},\omega)$.

-By identifying the orbital moment maps of symplectic toric stratified spaces with isolated singularities as a type of map we call {\em stratified unimodular local embeddings}, we show that, by grouping together symplectic toric stratified spaces by these orbital moment map types, we can make the following classification: \begin{thm} Let $\psi:W\to \fg^*$ be a stratified unimodular local embedding.
-Then there is a subspace $\charclass \subset H^2(\reg{W}, \R)$ so that the isomorphism classes of symplectic toric stratified spaces with isolated singularities $(X,\omega,\mu:X\to \fg^*)$ with $G$-quotient map $\pi:X\to W$ and orbital moment map $\psi$ are in natural bijective correspondence with the cohomology classes
+By identifying the orbital moment maps of symplectic toric stratified spaces with isolated singularities as a type of map we call {\em stratified unimodular local embeddings}, we show that, in grouping together symplectic toric stratified spaces using these orbital moment map types, we can make the following classification.

-where $\Z_G$ is the integral lattice of $G$, the kernel of the map $\exp:\fg\to G$. \end{thm} Once the relevant language has been established, the subspace $\charclass\subset H^2(\reg{W},\R)$ is easily described and may be calculated through the use of relative de Rham cohomology.